 Take Amazon as an example.
 Their email templates let you save answers to common questions and enter them with two clicks, much like saved replies in a help desk.
 Are you taking advantage of tools like these, or are they getting ignored?

 A few hours learning and setting up the tools available to you might turn into that much time saved every week.

 When you understand what you already have, check whether a help desk would be a step up.
 Most will let you:

-- Create saved replies (sometimes known as email templates or prepared responses)
+Create saved replies (also known as email templates or prepared responses).

-Few other support systems offer so many time-savers.
+Few other support systems offer so many time-saving features.
 In addition, help desks make these tools available across all of your supported channels, not just one.

 Would these make customer service easier for your team, or do you already have all the tools you need to reply as fast as possible?

 Have you ever looked at a teammate’s response and wondered, “Who wrote this?”

 Maybe the responder was less than professional.
 Maybe the author had some information that you don’t, and you’d like to pick their brain.